SayaDuck/MnSRank/README.md

 ## Why?
 2021 just ended and this seemed like a cool idea.
 Elo doesn't work well for various reasons that all apply to MnS (small community, low volume of tourney games, double elimination).
 Making a ranking that was purely how well someone did in tournaments this year (**not** how "skilled" they are) was the goal.

+And honestly, given that I did it from scratch without any reference, it turned out really well data processing-wise.

 ## Methodology
 All Maiden & Spell tournament data of the year was compiled, along with the top 12 placers at each tournament.
 For a tournament to qualify, it must be a double-elimination tournament with the standard ruleset.